the late 1930s, world heavyweight boxer Joe Louis bought Spring Hill Farm, about 250 acres of present day River Bends Park,

 Department bought 409 acres, including the old Spring Hill Farm which became part of the Utica-Rochester Recreation Area.

 The remaining 18 acres of the original farm, including the buildings, changed hands several times.
 Owners were Romann Halanski,

 William H. Jamens, and Arthur J. Hill.
 Hill was the owner when the building burned down in 1973.

 The entire parcel

-was leased to the goverment on April 20, 1954.
-The army established and maintained a Nike Missle Site until 1964 when it was
+was leased to the government on April 20, 1954.
+The army established and maintained a Nike Missile Site until 1964 when it

 The buildings have long disappeared,